The 6-Step Plan To Find More Clients

 This is a challenging problem to solve because it's human nature to want to keep our options open.
 It's natural to think casting a wider net is better.
 And when we first start out, it's reasonable to take the work we can get.

 Over time, this flexibility becomes difficult to sustain.
 It may feel like you have too much to do, much of which isn't revenue-generating work.
-You're working too hard, ROI is barely sufficient, and it's just not clear what to do.
+Or you have clients you just aren't excited to see, or work you're just not excited to do.

 Here's what to do: